ibm-cloud-docs/BlockStorage/index.md

 - **4 IOPS per GB** is designed for higher-intensity workloads.
 These workloads are typically characterized by having a high percentage of data active at any time.
 Example applications include transactional and other performance-sensitive databases.

 - **10 IOPS per GB** is designed for the most demanding workloads such as those created by NoSQL databases, and data processing for Analytics.
-This tier is available for storage that is provisioned up to 4 TB in [select data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-news#new-locations) only.
+This tier is available for storage that is provisioned up to 4 TB in [most data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-selectDC).

 Up to 48,000 IOPS are available with a 12-TB Endurance volume.